Paul Pogba Reveals His Initial Thoughts On Bruno Fernandes Signing

 Pogba and Fernandes’ chemistry has been clear from the start and the French midfielder outlined that as soon as he found out the former Sporting Lisbon man would be arriving at Old Trafford, he watched how he played.

-“When Bruno arrived, I get that I need to understand him straight away,” Pogba told BT Sport, in quotes reported by The Mirror.
+“When Bruno arrived, I get that I need to understand him straight away,” Pogba told BT Sport.

 “I didn’t want one month to adapt to his game so I watched him, watched his position, how he used the ball, what he’s good at so when I came back we could do well together.